-T. Feng et al., "Reliability Modeling and Analysis of Clockless Wave Pipeline Core for Embedded Combinational Logic Design," IEEE Transactions of Instrumentation and Measurement, Institute of Electrical and Electronics Engineers (IEEE), Jul 2010.
+T. Feng et al., "Reliability Modeling and Analysis of Clockless Wave Pipeline Core for Embedded Combinational Logic Design," IEEE Transactions on Instrumentation and Measurement, vol. 59, no. 7, pp. 1812-1824, Institute of Electrical and Electronics Engineers (IEEE), Jul 2010.

 The definitive version is available at http://dx.doi.org/10.1109/TIM.2009.2030917